elpollazo/rbb-webscraper/README.md

 - PIP installed.
 - MySQL installed.

 Libraries used in this web scraper will be installed on "install.sh".
+The libraries used are:

+- Requests.
+- Pandas.
+- Beautiful Soup.
+- SQL Alchemy.
+-
 Ussage:

 1. Clone this repository: git clone https://github.com/elpollazo/rbb-webscraper
 2. Execute install.sh file: ./install.sh
 3. Insert your mysql-server credentials on ./load/config.yaml file (User, Password, Port, Host).
 4. To start ETL process type in the project directory: python3 pipeline.py

-Libraries used:
-- Requests.
-- Pandas.
-- Beautiful Soup.
-- SQL Alchemy.